casper-network/docs/source/docs/casper/operators/setup/install-node.md

 ## Getting a Trusted Hash

 In the past, we have used a lower `trusted_hash`.
 Connecting at the tip, we now use as high of a `trusted_hash` as possible.
+Find out more about [Fast Sync](./fast-sync.md).

 ### Node Address